 “This must be very difficult.”

 Recognizing someone’s pain is validating.
 It reveals they are not alone in their grief, and that their loss and feelings have been acknowledged.

 “He/She was a wonderful person, and they will be missed.”

 Knowing that your loved one touched not only your heart, but the hearts of others gives one a moment of happiness and peace.
 Once again, it feels less isolating when we grieve a loss together.

 If you know the person well enough, express your love for them.
 These are such powerful words that say, “You are incredibly important to me, and I have your back.”
 These words are hopeful and optimistic.
 When we feel loved and cared for, grief no longer seems insurmountable.

-Suggested Read: How To Show Up For Someone Who Is Grieving: During And After A Loss
+Suggested Read: How To Support Someone Who Is Grieving: During And After A Loss

 Most Importantly, Speak From Your Heart